Tips for throwing a party

 - Consider the size of the party space.
 Think about how many people you are likely to have and cordon off the party area accordingly.
 It is very important not to have too much room or your guests will spread out too much and you will lose the festive atmosphere.
 It is actually better to be a little crowded than to have too much room.

 - Always have music.
-Whether it is elaborate and live or just your mp3 player belting out a playlist of your favorites, make sure there is some type of background noise.
+Whether it is elaborate and live or just your iPhone belting out a playlist of your favorites, make sure there is some type of background noise.
 People are more comfortable talking when they feel like they can’t be easily singled out.
 For a dinner party, shower, low-key birthday party, keep the music low and instrumental.
 For a cocktail party, Christmas party, NYE party or other rambunctious occasion, pump the volume level up a bit and feel free to use music with lyrics.

 - Plan ahead.
 I can’t stress this one enough.
 Make sure you allow yourself plenty of time so that when your guests start coming through the door, you aren’t stuck in the kitchen or sweeping the last bit of dust under the couch.
 I always plan to be ready 30 minutes before the time on the invitation.
 This takes care of those that come early and allows me to kick my feet up and have a drink a few minutes before the fun (and chaos) begins.